Miami Dolphins' trick-play touchdown ignites upset win over Philadelphia Eagles

 It was the play that ignited Miami’s 37-31 victory.

 According to the Sun-Sentinel, the play was called “Mountaineer Shot.”
 It was named after Kilgore who was a center for the Appalachian State Mountaineers in college.
-Sanders was the first kicker to catching a passing touchdown since Jim Turner did it in October 1977.
+Sanders was the first kicker to catch a passing touchdown since Jim Turner did it in October 1977.

 “It's exactly what we planned for,” Haack said.
 “That was pretty cool.”